FelixHertlein/doc-matcher/README.md

 # DocMatcher

-This repository contains the models and inference, training and evaluation code of our [paper](https://felixhertlein.github.io/doc-matcher/) which has been accepted at the IEEE/CVF Winter Conference on Applications of Computer Vision ([WACV](https://wacv2025.thecvf.com/)) 2025.
+This repository contains the models and inference, training and evaluation code of our [paper](https://felixhertlein.github.io/doc-matcher/) which was presented at the IEEE/CVF Winter Conference on Applications of Computer Vision ([WACV](https://wacv2025.thecvf.com/)) 2025.

 For more details see our project page [project page](https://felixhertlein.github.io/doc-matcher/).